jfelten/My_bare_metal_k8s/clusterops.md

 * VM failure - during once such hard shut down one of the gluster VM's oeprating system disk became corrupted and had to be rebuit.
 Always keep backups!
 * Kubernetes upgrade hell - The kubeadm uopgrade from 1.7 to 1.8 was particuarly troublesome and required a complete rebuild of all clusters.

 Right now all is well and as kubernetes matures I am hoping it becomes more stable.
-IF you have a bare metal cluster and want to standardize on a toolset or need to test something on bare metal let me knw.
+If you have a bare metal cluster and want to standardize on a toolset or need to test something on bare metal let me know.